KatBunny/Remember-That-Code/projectREADME.md

 #user Experience

+*I want the user to know if what score they have.
+* I want the user to be able to login and save progress to compare.
+*I want the user to easily navigate the site: quit current matching cell subject and to start on a new subject if they please or just to be able to quit altogether.
 This game should be accessible through a web page.
 Their will be dropdown menus or maybe buttons that offer different subject options of what basic concepts that you would like to study today.

 ####Contributers
 This game project will be on a public git hub profile so that others who want to customize it to their needs may fork and clone and edit it for themselves as a study tool that makes more sense for them.
 I would like to also see other programmers that can add improvements to this game.

+######MVP

+I want basic wireframe in place and 1 basic subject cell of cards in place.
+I want the user experience to exist full.

+*Extra: 2 more subject cells and some color.
+*Extra, Extra: 5 subject cells minimum, color to cards, and sound bites.

+--Project timeline.
+*I want MVP done by Wednesday (1.3).
+*I want to try to have and extra in place by Friday(1.4).
+*I want to only focus on fixing bugs and getting all function done by due date.